 But Firefox goes a step further by allowing for Add-ons, with which you can tailor your browser to your personal demands.
 For a customizable browser, go for Firefox.

-Download: Firefox (Free) on the Play Store
+Download: Firefox (Free)

 Some Android devices come with a file manager, but not all.
 If you’re without one, or you just don’t like the stock one, give MK Explorer a shot.